Be fruitful and multiply

 The text finds an immediate interpretation in the opening chapter of the book of Exodus as the description of the Israelites in Egypt are alluded to as, "fruitful, increased greatly, multiplied, and extremely strong, so that the land was filled with them."

-In Orthodox and Conservative Judaism, the mandate to "be fruitful and multiply" is interpreted as requiring every couple to have at least a son and a daughter.
+In Orthodox Judaism, the mandate to "be fruitful and multiply" is interpreted as requiring every couple to have at least a son and a daughter.
 Other Jewish groups (such as Reform Judaism) and individual Jews have interpreted this mandate differently.
-For example, Richard Friedman in his Commentary on the Torah (2001) claims that the mandate "be fruitful and multiply and fill the Earth" has "been fulfilled."
+For example, Richard Elliott Friedman considers that the mandate "be fruitful and multiply and fill the Earth" has "now been fulfilled."
 The mandate is elaborated upon in numerous parts of the Talmud, for example in Kidushin.

-In the interpretation of some denominations of Christianity, adherents should actively work to fulfill the mandate.
+For some Christians, humans should actively work to fulfill the mandate.

-Within Christianity in general, the cultural mandate is most elaborately developed in the West by Neo-Calvinism, which explores the implications for modern, pluralistic society, of this Calvinistic assertion.

-Despite "be fruitful and multiply" being the most important mitzvah, contraception is permitted in Judaism in appropriate circumstances such as difficult family situations.
+Despite "be fruitful and multiply" being the most important mitzvah, contraception is permitted in some sects of Judaism in appropriate circumstances such as difficult family situations.
 In instances like these, rabbis may allow women to start contraceptive methods.

-Biblical text
+Bible

 The text of Genesis 1:28 states:

+Qur'an

+The text of surat al-Baqarah 2:187, in the Qur'an, enjoins the listeners (presumably male) to be intimate with their wives and do "that which God has decreed for them", a statement defined by commentators to refer to having children:

+In popular culture

+Below is a list of some instances where the injunction has been used in modern media, music, and literature.